osamu620/OpenHTJ2K/README.md

   - `yes` switches the quantyzation style to **derived** (Default is `no`)
 - `Qfactor=Int`
   - 0 to 100 for the quality of the lossyly compressed image
+  - for YCbCr inputs, valid chroma subsampling formats are 4:4:4, 4:2:0, and 4:2:2
 - `-jph_color_space`
   - Color space of input components: RGB, YCC
   - if inputs are represented in YCbCr, use YCC

 ## Decoder
 The both Part 1 and Part 15 compliant decoding are supported.